-Step 2- Next, you have to redirect to domain verification stage.
-You have to visit the domain name provider and update the TXT record as provided by Google search console.
-Refer below screenshot.
+Step 2- Next, you have to redirect to the domain verification stage.
+You have to visit the domain name provider and update the TXT record as provided by the Google search console.
+Refer to the below screenshot.

 Other than this, you can verify the domain ownership using the below methods.
-You can use anyone which is easy for you.
+You can use anyone who is easy for you.

 - Upload an HTML file to the site.

 - Add a meta tag to your site home page.